I often hear these two questions as people are planning their scenic drive on the road to Hana:

 Those scenic spots are all perfectly safe and authorized areas of the road to Hana that you can easily access.

-Now that I’ve explained the pieces of the road to Hana puzzle, let me define the “back side of the Road to Hana” as the section of Highway 31 that is known as the Pilani Highway that goes around the southeast side of Maui towards Ulupalakua and the Kula Highway (Hwy 37).
-More specifically, let me say that I’m referring to the back side of the road to Hana as the section of road beyond the Kipahulu area, that’s counting down from mile marker 38.
+Now that we’ve explained the pieces of the road to Hana puzzle, let’s define the “back side of the Road to Hana” as the section of Highway 31 that is known as the Pilani Highway that goes around the southeast side of Maui towards Ulupalakua and the Kula Highway (Hwy 37).
+More specifically, we’re referring to the back side of the road to Hana as the section of road beyond the Kipahulu area, that’s counting down from mile marker 38.

-I recognize that all that information can be confusing and perhaps it doesn’t make much sense to a first time driver on the road to Hana.
-Just trust me that this information is very useful for making your plans.
-I might even suggest that you print this page to take with you the day you drive the road to Hana as you will be able to relate to the advice.
+We recognize that all that information can be confusing and perhaps it doesn’t make much sense to a first time driver on the road to Hana.
+Just trust us that this information is very useful for making your plans.
+We might even suggest that you print this page to take with you the day you drive the road to Hana as you will be able to relate to the advice.

-Now let’s get to the answer that I promised earlier.
-My advice is always to drive one-way, turn around at the Kipahulu area (also known as Oheo Gulch or Seven Sacred Pools) and double back to Paia.
-Here’s why:
+Why do we recommend to double back on the road to Hana by turning around at the Kipahulu area (also known as Oheo Gulch or Seven Sacred Pools) and double back to Paia?
+Here are four reasons why:

 The rental car companies don’t go out of their way to highlight the restricted roads when you pick up your car.
 They have you sign the contracts, give you a map and send you on your way.
 Take a look inside the Drive Guide they either hand to you or you pick up in the rental office.
 (The major rental car companies use the same publisher for these maps, so all the information is similar, but branded differently.)
 Here is a photo I took of East Maui from the Maui Maps by Drive Guide provided by Avis.
 (You might want to use this link to see a larger version of this map photo.)

 Notice the the red arrows between Kipahulu and Nuu?
 That’s the unauthorized section.
-The red text in between the arrows says, “DO NOT DRIVE BETWEEN THESE POINTS.
+The red text in between the arrows says in all caps, “DO NOT DRIVE BETWEEN THESE POINTS.
 DRIVING ON UNAUTHORIZED ROADS VIOLATES CAR RENTAL CONTRACT.’

 After driving the extremely curvy road to Hana, you can easily become fatigued.
 The back side of the road to Hana is unpaved and quite bumpy in sections.
 That’s one of the reasons why rental car companies designate the road as unauthorized.
 Do you really want to endure a semi-terrifying drive after driving over 50 miles of the most curvy road you’ll most likely ever see?
 Take a look at the following photo.
 It’s at the very beginning of the unauthorized section.
 Notice how narrow it is.
 It’s basically wide enough for one car, but there is actually two-way traffic on this road.

-I hope these photos help to illustrate why I don’t advise tourist to drive the back side of the road to Hana.
-I feel that it would be careless of me to suggest otherwise.
+We hope these photos help to illustrate why we don’t advise tourists drive the back side of the road to Hana.
+We feel that it would be careless to suggest otherwise.